-The VERIS "Hopper" and "Mentally Incapacitated" screens will reflect the information entered by ELECT.
-The following steps should be taken:

-• Process all potential matches through the "Hopper" that appear for the locality.
+VERIS The VERIS "Hopper" and "Mentally Incapacitated" screens will reflect the information entered by ELECT.
+The following steps should be taken: Process all potential matches through the "Hopper" that appear for the locality.
 The general registrar must determine if a registered voter matches the adjudication information.
 If so, approve the match to cancel the voter's registration.
 Individual voters may also be cancelled through the "Change Status" screen.
 On the "Change Status" screen, select "Mentally Incapacitated" as the NVRA reason and place important supporting information in the "Comment" section.

-- Mark the box provided for "Adjudicated Incapacitated" on the back of the application.
-Include the date of the adjudication and the Circuit Court case number. - If a box is not provided, record the information on the lower right corner on the back of the application. - Attach appropriate documentation to the back of the application or keep the documentation in a separate file. - File the application in the Deleted file. - Retain and destroy application and attached documentation in compliance with the GS-1 Records Retention and Disposition Schedule. - Mail the notice of cancellation generated by VERIS, stating the reason for removal and any comments entered when processing the cancellation.
+Non-VERIS Steps for Hard-Copy Applications Mark the box provided for "Adjudicated Incapacitated" on the back of the application.
+Include the date of the adjudication and the Circuit Court case number.
+If a box is not provided, record the information on the lower right corner on the back of the application.
+Attach appropriate documentation to the back of the application or keep the documentation in a separate file.
+File the application in the Deleted file.
+Retain and destroy application and attached documentation in compliance with the GS-1 Records Retention and Disposition Schedule.
+Mail the notice of cancellation generated by VERIS, stating the reason for removal and any comments entered when processing the cancellation.
+Notice of the cancellation must also be provided by email, if one was provided.